CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Turn-on-Red.md

 The main **Turn on Red** policy controls **near-side** unprotected turns.

-A near-side turn means the first road on the same side that traffic drives on (eg. if traffic drives on the right, they can turn right).
+A near-side turn means the first road on the same side that traffic drives on (e.g. if traffic drives on the right, they can turn right).

 ### Far-side turns